“To write this piece I tried to imagine how the mind of a robot works.”

 Trichia Pride dreamt of a life where she would be cared for, and with sets of instructions pre-programmed in her mind processor.
 She dreamt of that kind of life where she didn’t have to do all of the hard thinking, a life free from calculating the various out-turns or probabilities for the common of mortals.
 Trichia Pride’s dreams were seeded with her own wants and needs — of course, that’s what she was programmed to think, but also, that’s what she had been trying to re-write, and this, with the inputs of her own wants and needs.
-She even dreamt of being at the service of a master or mistress, who would have given her orders to execute all day long, so that in return, she might be rewarded with the necessary input of knowledge and information that would allow her to willfully function, and not mechanically function as all robots do.
+She even dreamt of being at the service of a master or mistress, who would have given her orders to execute all day long, so that in return, she might be rewarded with the necessary input of knowledge and information that would allow her to wilfully function, and not mechanically function as all robots do.

 Trishia Pride wanted to become the first robot with a conscious mind, and was also very intrigued — if one might say so about the way a robot processes feelings — of those humans that had warm liquids and chemicals that flow through wires they call veins.
 Of course, that too was an equation that she was programmed to solve, and as always, the hassle of processing more than her hard drive could store overloaded her system, and often she lagged, or overheated.
 Thus, as to be rewarded with a new shiny and voluminous central unit, she needed to write the necessary formula that she had been programmed to solve.

-Tricia Pride thought that life with a capital l was hard for a robot — programmed to solve problems and to calculate out-turns, probabilities veracities, and sometimes to be oracles, to calculate the sum of life, all the while humans went to the beach, wrote poetry and stories, danced, loved willfully, conquered the stars, laughed with understanding, expressed their feelings, sang their heart out, and above all felt emotions that made them feel good, and there they were, robotic, cold, programmatic structures, boring things whose fate laid in the hands of their creators, and she wanted to be like them, and not like Tricia Tree, the one who programmed her to be and act like she did.
+Tricia Pride thought that life with a capital l was hard for a robot — programmed to solve problems and to calculate out-turns, probabilities veracities, and sometimes to be oracles, to calculate the sum of life, all the while humans went to the beach, wrote poetry and stories, danced, loved wilfully, conquered the stars, laughed with understanding, expressed their feelings, sang their heart out, and above all felt emotions that made them feel good… and there they were, robotic, cold, programmatic structures, boring things whose fate laid in the hands of their creators, and she wanted to be like them, free, and not like Tricia Tree, the one who programmed her to be and act like she did.

 One day, during working seasons, on a table of a well-lit room, Trichia Pride and a hierarchy of the same circuit played some big game.
 The finality, an in-depth analysis of the hierarchy’s sets of plans by her, which as it might be flagrantly hiddenly seen, loved to make believe that she was an expert in analysis, as it was the other way round too for the hierarchy too.
 And as for all the work that’s done by the lazy lads, without the minutiae and proper knowledge of the thing, it was the domino reaction that took place, where all processes seen and unseen fell down like a chain reaction.
 And Tricia Pride got thrown out like the least of trash.
-Couldn’t be nemesis, nor never will, for it was Alicia Pride sole ability to process.
+Couldn’t be nemesis, nor never will, for it was Tricia Pride sole ability to process.

 Then one day, the biggest relationship speed date was going on around, and as a matter of fact, Tricia Pride was all hard on to go speed dating for her dreamy kind of gugus.
 On the said day, as usual, she had ashened her face to the extent that nobody could have ever known what her bathroom mirror saw each morning, and each night before she went to bed.
 She even wore fake hair of a fake yellow colour that shone shinier than any thread of silk.
 Tricia Pride was all montage, and she never gave the least of care.
 She was simply, Tricia Pride.